 Recently I was surprised to hear a premed tell me that he has no credit cards and no credit history even though he will be applying for medical school student loans soon.
-He had not every really thought about credit history, credit score, and credit cards until his rental application for a new apartment was rejected due to his lack of credit history.
+He had not every really thought about Can I borrow money with bad credit history?, about credit history and credit cards until his rental application for a new apartment was rejected due to his lack of credit history.

 And there’s another big problem coming for premeds without good a credit history: You’re not going to be eligible for the best student loans for medical school unless you have a strong credit history.